Battle of Timor

 The Battle of Timor occurred in Portuguese Timor and Dutch Timor during the Second World War.
-Japanese forces invaded the island on 20 February 1942 and were resisted by a small, under-equipped force of Allied military personnel—known as Sparrow Force—predominantly from Australia, United Kingdom, and the Dutch East Indies.
+Japanese forces invaded the island on 19 February 1942 and were resisted by a small, under-equipped force of Allied military personnel—known as Sparrow Force—predominantly from Australia, the United Kingdom, and the Dutch East Indies.
 Following a brief but stout resistance, the Japanese succeeded in forcing the surrender of the bulk of the Allied force after three days of fighting, although several hundred Australian commandos continued to wage an unconventional raiding campaign.
 They were resupplied by aircraft and vessels, based mostly in Darwin, Australia, about 650 km to the southeast, across the Timor Sea.
 During the subsequent fighting, the Japanese suffered heavy casualties, but they were eventually able to contain the Australians.

 The campaign lasted until 10 February 1943, when the final remaining Australians were evacuated, making them the last Allied land forces to leave Southeast Asia following the Japanese offensives of 1941–1942.
 As a result, an entire Japanese division was tied up on Timor for more than six months, preventing its deployment elsewhere.
 Although Portugal was not a combatant, many Timorese and European Portuguese civilians fought with the Allies or provided them with food, shelter and other assistance.
 Some Timorese continued a resistance campaign following the Australian withdrawal.
 For this, they paid a heavy price and tens of thousands of Timorese civilians died as a result of the Japanese occupation, which lasted until the end of the war in 1945.